Superior Air Charter: History

 In 2013, JetSuite installed Aircell WiFi for its Phenom fleet.

 In 2018, Qatar Airways became a minority stakeholder in JetSuite.
 In 2018, the company appointed Stephanie Chung as its new president, making her the first African American to lead a major private aviation company.

 On April 15, 2020, the company announced it was grounding the entire JetSuite fleet due to the COVID-19 pandemic.
 On April 28, 2020, JetSuite's parent company Superior Air Charter LLC filed for Chapter 11 bankruptcy, with Wilcox attributing the company's collapse to a 90% decrease in business caused by widespread stay-at-home orders.

 In November 2020, JetSuite recommenced operations as Superior Air Charter.

 Services

 JetSuite offered charter flights on its fleet of Embraer Phenom 100s, Phenom 300s and a Legacy 650.
 Amenities included WiFi-enabled private flights throughout the United States, Mexico, and Canada.
 Unlike many of its counterparts, JetSuite did not require membership nor ownership fees, and offered guaranteed online pricing.
 JetSuite offered an optional "SuiteKey" membership program in which customers would make non-refundable deposits of $100,000 to $500,000 and redeem them for flights at predetermined hourly rates within 24 months.

 The company earned the ARG/US Platinum safety rating - the highest-level safety audit rating in private aviation – in 2010 and has maintained it for its flight safety standards.
 During 2011, the company's jets flew over 10,000 times.

 In 2016 it established a charter company, JetSuiteX, which was later renamed JSX.

-In May 2018, JetSuite's SuiteKey program was named as one of the "Best Jet Cards for Summer Travel" by Private Jet Card Comparisons.